gentutu/zenmon/readme.md

 ## zenmon

 ### Introduction
-`zenmon` is a top-like CLI monitoring tool for AMD Ryzen CPUs written in C. It uses `zenpower` to display the electrical and temperature statistics of the CPU in a way that is pleasing to the eye, at least for me.
+`zenmon` is a top-like CLI monitoring tool for AMD Ryzen CPUs written in C. It uses `k10temp` to display the electrical and temperature statistics of the CPU in a way that is pleasing to the eye, at least for me.
 It also displays generic information related to the overall system load:
 * Uptime
 * Number of processes
 * CPU usage for the past 1, 5 and 15 minutes